 max_user_connectionsvariable in mysqld.
 The

-GRANTstatement also supports resource control options for limiting the extent of server use permitted to an account.
+ALTER USERstatements also support resource control options for limiting the extent of server use permitted to an account.
 See CREATE USER Syntax, and ALTER USER Syntax.

 If the plugin directory is writable by the server, it may be possible for a user to write executable code to a file in the directory using